Upin & Ipin: Feature films

-In March 2011, Les' Copaque planned to build a theme park based on the Upin & Ipin series at a cost of RM200 million in Perak.
-The company also planned to opened the Upin & Ipin theme parks in China.
-In 2023, the company announced that the construction of Upin & Ipin theme park which likely to start by the late 2023 with a RM700 million budget and expected to opened either by 2026 and 2027.

 Comics

 Since December 2009, Upin & Ipin have been adapted into a monthly comic magazine series, titled Majalah Komik Upin & Ipin to be circulated all over Malaysia, published by Nyla Sdn Bhd.
 Targeted at young readers, the magazine features screenshot comics of the Upin & Ipin TV series and the Geng: Pengembaraan Bermula film, voice actor and production crew profiles, and learning and activity sections.
 An English version of the comic was launched on 1 May 2011 for international markets.

 Video games

 A video game based on the series was developed by Les' Copaque Game Development Inc. (LCGDI), an online game development division of Les' Copaque Production.
 LCGDI have developed two online games for iOS users, namely Pocket Ipin (2010), Pocket Upin (2012), Upin & Ipin Dash (2012) and Upin & Ipin: Pintar Berdoa (2015) for the Android users.

 LCGDI in collaboration with Indonesian video game developer, The WALi Games to co-developed Upin & Ipin KipiBlocks.
 Modelled after Candy Crush Saga, the Upin & Ipin KipiBlocks allows users need to arrange three of the same animated characters by moving only one block, and complete as many as possible in the set time.
 A console game, titled Upin & Ipin Universe, was developed by Les' Copaque and published by Streamline Studios.
 It is an interactive sandbox game with an open-world concept and original story, and features the voice actors from the series.
 Originally scheduled to be released in September 2024, the game was officially released on 17 July 2025 for Nintendo Switch, PlayStation 4, PlayStation 5 and Windows.